 Ash lumber will need to be processed in an approved manner, such as complete removal of bark (plus 1/2 inch of wood), kiln drying by approved standards or fumigation prior to distribution out of the quarantine area.
 All processes will need approval by state or federal agencies.

 - Pallet producers

 Ash lumber (generated from ash from the quarantine area) used to make pallets will need to be processed in a manner approved by state or federal agencies.

-While movement of the above regulated items is now allowed within Missouri.
-We urge all Missouri citizens to help slow the spread especially when it comes to moving firewood and wood for woodworking purposes.
+Although movement of the above regulated items is now allowed within Missouri, we urge all Missouri citizens to help slow the spread, especially when it comes to moving firewood and wood for woodworking purposes.